Published on November 25, 2025

 For prescription drug coverage, you will need to enroll in a separate Medicare Part D plan.
 Understanding these limitations helps you plan for your total healthcare costs.

-How and When to Enroll in a Wisconsin Medigap Plan
+When and How to Enroll in a Wisconsin Medigap Plan

 When it comes to enrolling in a Medigap plan, timing is everything.
 Choosing the right moment to sign up can save you money and guarantee you get the coverage you want, regardless of your health history.
 Your best opportunity is during your initial Medigap Open Enrollment Period.
 This is a one-time window where you have special protections.